 This program is currently accepting new applications and is open to applicants residing in Ontario.

 If you reside in other provinces, please contact the Program Manager for further information.
 Please be advised that we cannot facilitate adoptions for families in British Columbia, Alberta and Quebec.
 Same-sex/heterosexual married or common-law couples, and single applicants are encouraged to apply.

-- The Children’s Bridge, as an adoption facilitating agency, is working in partnership with Heartsent Adoptions, Inc. (HSA) which is based in Orinda, California.
-HSA works with other local agencies in other states and applicant(s) will have an opportunity to choose one of the supervised agencies in other states.
+- The Children’s Bridge, as an adoption facilitating agency, is working in partnership with Heartsent Adoptions, Inc. (HAI) which is based in Orinda, California.
+HAI works with other local agencies in other states and applicant(s) will have an opportunity to choose one of the supervised agencies in other states.